 Thanks for checking out November 2020’s Sugar Skull cover page.
 Here is a look back at November design from previous years!
 I look forward to seeing your designs this month.
 Please keep tagging me in your recreated designs.

 I am always looking for new members to join our bullet journal Facebook group.
 We share designs, product alerts, and support one another’s social media.
 Click the button below if you’re interested in joining.
 We look forward to seeing you in our bujo community 🙂

 Check out my list of bullet journaling Amazon essentials!

-- Arteza Real Brush Pens…my new favorites!
-Soft tip nylon brush pens, when you add water it gives an awesome watercolor effect!
+- Arteza Real Brush Pens Soft tip nylon brush pens, when you add water it gives an awesome watercolor effect!